kenichi/angelo/README.md

 Foo.run!
 ```

-In this case, any clients that connected to a websocket at the path '/' would be stashed in the
+In this case, any clients that connect to a websocket at the path '/' will be stashed in the
-default websockets array; clients that connected to '/bar' would be stashed into the `:bar` section.
+default websockets array; clients that connect to '/bar' will be stashed in the `:bar` section.

-Each "section" can accessed with a familiar, `Hash`-like syntax, and can be iterated over with
+Each "section" is accessed with a familiar, `Hash`-like syntax, and can be iterated over with
 a `.each` block.

-When a `POST /` with a 'foo' param is received, any value is messaged out to any '/' connected
+When a `POST /` with a 'foo' param is received, any value is messaged out to all '/' connected
 websockets.
 When a `POST /bar` with a 'bar' param is received, any value is messaged out to all
-websockets that connected to '/bar'.
+websockets connected to '/bar'.

 ### SSE - Server-Sent Events